Translate Page

 Previews begin September 17.
 Opens October 3.
 Closes October 20.
 If you're a TDF member, log in to your account to purchase discount tickets.

-Ryan Miller from the indie rock back Guster wrote the songs for this quirky chamber musical, based on the cult movie of the same name.
+Ryan Miller from the indie rock band Guster wrote the songs for this quirky chamber musical, based on the cult movie of the same name.
 When an oddball places an ad looking for a time-traveling companion, an aspiring journalist answers.
 Two-time Obie winner Lee Sunday Evans directs this tale of unexpected connection and the weight of regret.

 ---